-On weekends they went riding together, he and Otto, who now had his own three-quarterhorse stabled in Lakhta.
+On weekends they went riding together, he and Otto, who now had his own threequarterhorse stabled in Lakhta.
 He loved these rides.
 Alexandra, with this excuse or that, stayed away from their father-son excursions.

-It was not only their relationship that drifted self-absorbedly through the days and months.
-Since Stolypin's draconian suppression of revolutionary elements, St. Petersburg had sunk into a lazy life of dissipation: affairs, literary intrigues, duels, plays, ballets, and operas.
+It was not only their relationship that drifted self-absorbed through the days and months.
+Since Witte's economic success and Stolypin's draconian suppression of the revolutionary elements, St. Petersburg had sunk into a lazy life of dissipation: affairs, literary intrigues, duels, plays, ballets, and operas.
 The intelligentsia was ensconced in comfortable bourgeoise apartments, dachas, and country houses.
-More and more people spent their vacations in Western Europe or on the Crimean.
+More and more people spent their vacations in Western Europe or on the Crimea.
 The "revolutionary" scene had turned quiet, the censorship relaxed, no more strikes.
 The radical leaders languished in prisons, in Siberia or in exile.
 Despite the Tsar's attempts at curtailing Parliament, which led to a quick succession of four Dumas, part of Witte's constitution had survived.

 By 1910 the world had become peaceful, satiated, and complacent.

-It came as a welcome relief to Konrad when George Dadiani decided instead of taking the train directly to China, to make a detour on the Transbaikal railway through Central Asia via Samarkand and Tashkent.
+It came as a welcome relief to Konrad when George Dadiani renewed his offer to go to China with him.
+George had changed their itinerary, instead of taking the train directly to China, they would make a detour on the Transbaikal railway through Central Asia via Samarkand and Tashkent.
 They would go during the late fall and winter of 1911, when Central Asia and Southern China would not be so hot.